nbelacel/FuzzyJMeansVNS/README.md

 # Fuzzy J-Means Algorithm
 Fuzzy J-Means (FJM) is python module implementing the clustering methods based on fuzzy j-means heuristic (FJM) and fvns the integration of FJM to variable neighborhood search metaheuristic.
-FJM is a local search heuristic, where moves belong to the neighbourhood of the current solution defined by all possible centroid-to-pattern relocations.
+FJM is a local search heuristic is inspired from (Hansen and Mladenovic, 2001), where moves belong to the neighbourhood of the current solution defined by all possible centroid-to-pattern relocations (Belacel et al. 2002).
 This crisp solution found is then transformed into a fuzzy one by an alternate step, i.e., by finding centroids and membership degrees for all patterns and clusters.
 Like the F-CM method, the F-JM heuristic may be stuck in local minima, possibly of poor value.
 To alleviate this difficulty, the F-JM heuristic is embedded into the variable neighbourhood search (VNS) metaheuristic.
 ## Prerequisites
 * Python 3.7+
 ## Usage